Nightshades24/form-maker/README.md

 ### Custom CSS

 You can add custom CSS styles in the `form/public/customcss.css` file.
 These styles will be applied to the form to enhance its appearance.

 ### Custom Form

 You can customize the form components and their properties in the `form/public/form.js` file.
-This file defines the form structure and properties using Form.io's JSON schema format.
+This file defines the form structure and properties using Form.io's JSON schema format. <br>
 **Do not add a newline at the end of the file!**

 ### Custom JavaScript

 You can add custom JavaScript functions in the `form/public/js/` directory.
 These functions can be used to add custom behavior to the form components.
 It should not be added to the `form.js` file, since the JavaScript in this file will be ignored at conversion.

-To declare a initializerFunction and get the form component and data object, you can use the following declarations:
+To declare a initializerFunction and get the form component and data object you can use the normal way of using the "dv-intialized" event, or you can use the following declarations:

 ```javascript
 let form;